Update: The sale is over but there are still many reason to stock up on grapes.

 - Speaking of picnics, why not try one “a la France” with grapes, wine, cheese and fresh crusty bread.
 Please invite me!

 - Port-Glazed Stilton Grapes are perfect for a party.
 You simply skewer grapes and cheese, and then dip into this amazing reduced port wine sauce.

 - Serve Blue Cheese and Walnut Dusted Grapes as an appetizer for your next party, or take them along on a picnic.

 - Make grapes part of breakfast.
 Cook up some turkey sausage and serve with grapes, or add grapes to pancakes, muffins and waffles like these Fruity Flapjacks.
 Another great idea is Peanut Butter Toast with Grapes.
 If desired, replace peanut butter with any other nut or seed butter you prefer.
 You can also add chopped or whole grapes to hot or cold cereal.
 (Remember, grapes are simply raisins before they have been dried.)

 - Enjoy grapes for lunch or dinner by making Quinoa Salad with Chicken, Grapes and Almonds, Sonoma Chicken Salad, or this grape-infused Quinoa Salad with Roasted Jalapenos.

 - Fancy Ants on a Log takes peanut butter and celery to a whole new level.
 It’s the almond butter, grapes, cranberries and pumpkin seeds that do the trick.

 - Add grapes to cakes and cupcakes.
 Try our Grape Harvest Cake for a delicious treat.

-Got a great summer “grape escape” that helps you beat the heat?
+Got a great “grape escape”?
 Let me know.